-Green Ink has also provided editing, design and/or layout for dozens of manuals, presenting evidence-based WHO guidelines and recommendations relating to, among others, antenatal care, augmentation of labour, maternal peripartum infections, preterm birth, treatment of sexually transmitted infections (STIs), female genital mutilation (FGM), and cervical cancer control and care.
+Green Ink has also provided editing, design and/or layout for dozens of manuals, presenting evidence-based WHO guidelines and recommendations relating to, among others, antenatal care, augmentation of labour, maternal peripartum infections, preterm birth, treatment of sexually transmitted infections (STIs), female genital mutilation, and cervical cancer control and care.

-We have provided editing, design and layout services for a number special guidance manuals including: Ensuring human rights in the provision of contraceptive information and services and Consolidated guideline on sexual and reproductive health and rights of women living with HIV, as well as the Medical eligibility criteria (MEC) and Selected practice recommendations (SPR) for contraceptive use, and the STI and HIV diagnostic manual.
+We have provided editing, design and layout services for a number special guidance manuals including: Ensuring human rights in the provision of contraceptive information and services and Consolidated guideline on sexual and reproductive health and rights of women living with HIV, as well as the medical eligibility criteria and selected practice recommendations for contraceptive use, and the STI and HIV diagnostic manual.
 We also edited the Global guidance for validation of elimination of mother-to-child transmission of HIV and syphilis manual.

 Editing work for all of these projects has benefitted from the health-related experience and knowledge of a number of our writers/editors – who are highly qualified in this subject.
 We have also frequently supplied extensive design work, including diagrams, icons, infographics and report covers for these projects, as well as layout of whole documents, with interactive elements as required, in addition to the editing and proofreading work.

 Here are just some of the positive comments we have had from the WHO RHR team on our work: